mehulagg/gitlab/doc/user/discussions/index.md

 There are three types of comments:

 - A standard comment.
-- A reply to a comment, which is called a thread.
+- A reply to a comment, which makes it a thread.
 - A comment in the form of a thread.

 In a comment, you can enter [Markdown](../markdown.md) and use [quick actions](../project/quick_actions.md).

-You can [suggest code changes](../project/merge_requests/reviews/suggestions.md) in your comment, which the user can accept through the user interface.
+You can [suggest code changes](../project/merge_requests/reviews/suggestions.md) in your commit diff comment, which the user can accept through the user interface.

 ## Where you can create comments

-You can create a comment in the following places:
+You can create comments in places like:

+- Commit diffs
+- Commits
+- Designs
+- Epics
 - Issues
-- Epics
 - Merge requests
 - Snippets
-- Commits
-- Commit diffs

 Each object can have as many as 5,000 comments.